ljars/chat-bubble/README.md

 1. Open the ChatBubblePrefab in ChatBubble/Resources
 2. Change the Message Tint Colors to whatever you want
-3. Tick the boxes for the message channels for which you want the bubble to display (e.g. unticking 'Show Guild Bubble' will hide the bubble for Guild chat)
+3. Tick the boxes for the message channels for which you want the bubble to display (e.g. unticking `Show Guild Bubble` will hide the bubble for Guild chat)